Research and Creative Activity Council

 Dr. Redifer has received over $287,000 in funding from the National Science Foundation and $7,500 through WKU’s Research and Creative Activities Program.
 She also served as a Research and Creative Activities Program Review Committee member from 2015-2017.

-Dr. Merrall Price is Associate Dean for University College and Professor in the School of Professional Studies at WKU.
+Dr. Merrall Price is Associate Dean for Potter College of Arts & Letters and Special Assistant to the Provost at WKU.
 She has previously taught at Oklahoma State University and the University of Alabama in Huntsville.
 She received a PhD. in English from the University of Rochester with a focus on medieval English literature and culture.
 Her monograph Consuming Passions was published by Routledge, and her coedited volumes Domestic Violence in Medieval Texts by the University Press of Florida, and Jews in Medieval Christendom by Brill respectively.
 She is currently working on an essay in a collection on teaching the Middle Ages and on an Oxford Bibliographies project.

 Dr. Price has been funded by the NEH to attend a summer seminar, which resulted in the second coedited volume.
-She is PI on a $20,000 grant from Kentucky CPE targeting retention for underprepared students, and is working on a similar $25,000 grant to pilot increased supplemental education programs within University College.
+She is PI on a $20,000 grant from Kentucky CPE targeting retention for underprepared students, and is working on a similar $25,000 grant to pilot increased supplemental education programs.

 Dr. Cathleen Webb is presently serving as the Associate Dean of Research of the Ogden College of Science and Engineering at Western Kentucky University.
 Dr. Webb recently completed twelve years as Department Head of Chemistry.
 Prior to joining the faculty at Western Kentucky University in 2001, she taught for 11 years in the Department of Chemistry and Chemical Engineering at the South Dakota School of Mines and Technology (SDSM&T).